Skip to content

 1. Frame the Mission Impact - Revisit the VSM or OKR related quantified impact you’re targeting

-- Write this at the top of the canvas under Business / Mission Impact
+- Write this at the top of the canvas tree under Business / Mission Impact

 - Ensure shared clarity across all participants